A product with an accompanying app that helps you monitor your pet's fluid intake.

 SCENARIO WITH A STORYBOARD

 After the personas was created, the group developed a scenario and a storyboard to provide a more vivid and concrete picture of how the intended user interacts with the product.
-By using scenario and storyboard, the group was then able to deepen its understanding of how the persona would use the product and thereby create a more user-centered design.
+By using scenario and storyboard, the group was thus able to deepen its understanding of how the persona would use the product and thereby create a more user-centered design.

 Scenario